eleven-labs/codelabs/_posts/codelabs/2018-07-18-gitlab-ci-js/step1.md

 ?
 Where do you prefer placing config for Babel, PostCSS, ESLint, etc.?
 In package.json ?
 Save this as a preset for future projects?
 Yes
 ?
 Save preset as: .vuerc

+?
+Pick the package manager to use when installing dependencies: (Use arrow keys) ❯ Use Yarn
+ Use NPM
 ```
 Voilà pour l’installation, on vérifie que l’application fonctionne avec cette commande :